If you are a serious hiker or mountaineer, winter conditions aren’t going to stop you from scaling your favorite mountain.

-These fierce crampons make it easy to traverse ice fields and steep snowy inclines.
+These bad boys make it easy to traverse ice fields and steep snowy inclines.

 Bottom-Line: The unmatched durability of the Black Diamond Serac will give you confidence when scaling modest mountains.

 Build confidence with these rust-resistant stainless steel contact crampons.
 Black Diamond is known for producing hard-wearing products.
-Their contact strap crampons are no exception.
+Their contact strap model is no exception.

 The crampon’s low profile design fits with nearly any type of outdoor footwear.
 This system also has a low profile that is best suited for modern mountaineering boots.
 A flexible foot strap makes it easy to install them.